LiTrans/ICLV-RBM/README.md

-# Train Hotel ICLV-RBM model estimation
+# ICLV-RBM model estimation

 One Paragraph of project description goes here

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+# Dataset

+SP and RP survey conducted for a new train service between Montreal and New York called Train Hotel.

 ### Prerequisites